Dark-to-black super accretion as a mechanism for early supermassive black hole growth: Accretion of matter and black hole growth.

-In Fig.~\ref{fig3} we present the evolution of the accretion rate and of the dimensionless parameter $\mu M_{\rm BH}$, offering a different perspective on the same dynamics.
+In Fig.~\ref{fig3} we present the evolution of the accretion rate $\dot M_{\rm BH}$ and of the dimensionless parameter $\mu M_{\rm BH}$, offering a different perspective on the same dynamics.
 As the system evolves, $\mu M_{\rm BH}$ increases steadily and saturates at a final value of $\sim 0.13$.
+In the top panel of Fig.~\ref{fig3}, the black dashed horizontal line marks the Eddington accretion limit for the chosen black hole seed mass.
+Therefore, the accretion rate becomes super-Eddington for a short period of time.
 This illustrates how the black hole mass growth naturally drives the system into the resonant regime where accretion becomes most efficient in the expected timescale.
 Taken together with the runaway behavior discussed above, these results demonstrate a possible pathway for black holes to experience accelerated growth phases, providing a natural mechanism to account for the emergence of supermassive black holes already observed at high redshift.

 In Table~\ref{table1} we summarize characteristic depletion timescales for several illustrative cases.
 The overall trends are consistent with expectations: smaller boson masses $\mu$ yield longer depletion times, whereas more massive black hole seeds shorten them.
 Increasing the initial boson cloud mass enhances the efficiency of absorption at fixed $\mu$ and $M_{\rm BH}$, since the black hole grows more rapidly from the outset.
 Figure~\ref{fig4} shows the total time required for a black hole to absorb its surrounding cloud.
 Compared with Fig.~\ref{fig1}, the slope of the curves is altered: lighter bosonic fields, which previously appeared inefficient, now fall within the range compatible with astrophysically plausible black hole seed masses and cosmological growth times.
 This highlights how the interplay between boson mass, black hole seed mass, and cloud mass jointly determines whether \emph{dark-to-black} conversion can account for early SMBH growth.
 Light bosons in the range $\mu \in [10^{-17},\,10^{-16}]~\mathrm{eV}$ require relatively small black hole seeds, $M_{\rm BH}^{\rm seed} \in [10^2,\,10^3]\,M_{\odot}$, which can grow to $10^6\,M_{\odot}$ within a few hundred million years.
 In contrast, more massive SMBHs in the range $10^{7}$--$10^{9}\,M_{\odot}$ demands lighter bosons, $\mu \in [10^{-19},\,10^{-18}]~\mathrm{eV}$, together with substantially larger seeds of order $10^{4}$--$10^{5}\,M_{\odot}$.